Key takeaways:

 The herpes simplex virus (HSV) causes painful blisters or sores in and around the mouth and the genitals.

-Most people think of cold sores when they picture oral herpes.
-Herpes can cause blisters around the lips.
-But it can also cause ulcers inside the mouth, on the tongue and in the back of the throat.
+Most people think of cold sores when they picture oral herpes because it causes blisters around the lips.
+But it can also cause ulcers inside the mouth, on the tongue, and in the back of the throat.
 Herpes can also cause sores inside the esophagus (the tube that connects the mouth to the stomach).

-Herpes pharyngitis and herpes esophagitis can both be considered throat herpes, but they are very different.
+Herpes pharyngitis and herpes esophagitis can both be considered throat herpes, but they’re very different.
 Herpes pharyngitis is more common than herpes esophagitis.

 Herpes pharyngitis is common among both children and adults.
 People typically develop herpes pharyngitis the first time they have an oral herpes outbreak.